 The recommended initial dose of the drug for primary hyperlipidemia or mixed dyslipidemia is 135 mg once daily.

-FDA approval of Trilipix in combination with statins was based on four phase III studies: three 12-week, double-blind, placebo controlled studies and one 52-week, long-term, open-label extension study.
+FDA approval of Trilipix in combination with statins was based on four phase 3 studies: three 12-week, double-blind, placebo-controlled studies and one 52-week, long-term, open-label extension study.
 A total of 2,698 subjects with mixed dyslipidemia were enrolled.

-For the three 12-week studies: Study 1 subjects received Trilipix co-administered with 10 mg or 20 mg rosuvastatin; Study 2 subjects received Trilipix co-administered with 20 mg or 40 mg simvastatin; Study 3 subjects received Trilipix co-administered with 20 mg or 40 mg atorvastatin.
-The primary efficacy endpoints for all three studies were mean percent changes from baseline to final value in HDL-C, TG, and LDL-C. For each statin dose co-administered with Trilipix, there were three primary comparisons.
-For HDL-C and TG, Trilipix co-administered with each statin dose was compared with statin monotherapy at the corresponding dose.
-For LDL-C, Trilipix co-administered with each statin dose was compared with Trilipix monotherapy.
+For the three 12-week studies: study 1 subjects received Trilipix coadministered with 10 mg or 20 mg rosuvastatin; study 2 subjects received Trilipix coadministered with 20 mg or 40 mg simvastatin; study 3 subjects received Trilipix coadministered with 20 mg or 40 mg atorvastatin.
+The primary efficacy endpoints for all three studies were mean percent changes from baseline to final value in HDL-C, TG, and LDL-C. For each statin dose coadministered with Trilipix, there were three primary comparisons.
+For HDL-C and TG, Trilipix coadministered with each statin dose was compared with statin monotherapy at the corresponding dose.
+For LDL-C, Trilipix coadministered with each statin dose was compared with Trilipix monotherapy.
 All three primary comparisons were required to demonstrate superiority of the combination therapy over the corresponding monotherapy.
-In the pooled analysis, Trilipix co-administered with both low-dose statins and moderate-dose statins resulted in mean percent increases (18.1% and 17.5%) in HDL-C and mean percent decreases (-43.9% and -42.0%) in TG that were significantly greater than the corresponding dose of statin monotherapy (7.4% and 8.7% for HDL-C; -16.8% and -23.7% for TG).
-In addition, both doses of combination therapy resulted in mean percent decreases (-33.1% and -34.6%) in LDL-C that were significantly greater than Trilipix monotherapy (-5.1%).
+In the pooled analysis, Trilipix coadministered with both low-dose statins and moderate-dose statins resulted in mean percent increases (18.1 percent and 17.5 percent) in HDL-C and mean percent decreases (-43.9 percent and -42.0 percent) in TG that were significantly greater than the corresponding dose of statin monotherapy (7.4 percent and 8.7 percent for HDL-C; -16.8 percent and -23.7 percent for TG).
+In addition, both doses of combination therapy resulted in mean percent decreases (-33.1 percent and -34.6 percent) in LDL-C that were significantly greater than Trilipix monotherapy (-5.1 percent).

 FDA approval of Trilipix for the treatment of hypertriglyceridemia was based on the results of two clinical trials.
 These randomized, double-blind, placebo-controlled studies enrolled 147 subjects.
 The two protocols were similar except that one trial enrolled subjects with baseline TG levels of 500 to 1500 mg/dL, and the other trial enrolled subjects with baseline TG levels of 350 to 500 mg/dL.
 Treatment with fenofibrate at dosages equivalent to 135 mg once daily of Trilipix decreased primarily VLDL-TG and VLDL-C. Treatment of patients with elevated TG often results in an increase of LDL-C.

 FDA approval of Trilipix for the treatment of primary hypercholesterolemia (Heterozygous Familial and Nonfamilial) and mixed dyslipidemia was based on the results of four clinical studies.
 These randomized, placebo-controlled, double-blind, parallel-group studies enrolled 646 subjects who received Trilipix 135 mg once daily.
 Fenofibrate therapy lowered LDL-C, Total-C, and the LDL-C/HDL-C ratio.
 Fenofibrate therapy also lowered triglycerides and raised HDL-C. In a subset of the subjects, measurements of Apo B were conducted.
-Fenofibrate treatment significantly reduced Apo B from baseline to endpoint as compared with placebo (-25.1% vs. 2.4%, p < 0.0001).
+Fenofibrate treatment significantly reduced Apo B from baseline to endpoint as compared with placebo (-25.1 percent versus 2.4 percent, p < 0.0001).